 |Island Waste Management Corporation charges||$205|

-When will I receive my statement of account?
+When will I receive my property tax bill?

-You will be sent a Statement of Account – Property Charges from the Taxation and Property Records Division in early May of each year.
+You will be sent a Statement of Account – Property Charges from Taxation and Property Records in early May of each year.
 This statement will show the current year taxes and fees and any arrears balance.
 The statement also provides installment amounts, dates and payment stubs.
-Page 3 of the statement provides you with the market value assessment and taxable value assessment of your property.

 When are payments for property charges due?